-NSW Institute of Trauma and Injury Management (ITIM) has developed a clinical support tool, known as NSW Trauma App, that provide's a 'one stop' resource to assist clinicians in caring for the traumatically injured patients from the initial resuscitation to stabilisation and transfer to a regional or major trauma service with the aim in reducing unwarranted clinical variation with assistance of up to date, evidence based information to deliver optimal care to trauma patients.
+ITIM has developed a clinical support tool, known as NSW Trauma App, that provides a 'one stop' resource to assist clinicians in caring for the traumatically injured patients from the initial resuscitation to stabilisation and transfer to a regional or major trauma service with the aim in reducing unwarranted clinical variation with assistance of up to date, evidence based information to deliver optimal care to trauma patients.

 Trauma e-Learning Modules

-NSW ITIM is proposing the development, implementation and utilisation of virtual learning and clinical support environments to work in conjunction with the ITIM website and ACI Moodle site to provide streamlined access to all trauma clinicians in NSW, irrespective of location and profession that will aid in care of traumatically injured patients.
-The e-Learning program will be developed with the goal of the modules being hosted on the HETI Online site when suitable.
+ITIM is developing virtual learning and clinical support environments to work in conjunction with the ITIM website and ACI Moodle site to provide streamlined access to all trauma clinicians in NSW, irrespective of location and profession that will aid in care of traumatically injured patients.
+The e-Learning program will be developed with the goal of the modules being hosted on the HETI My Health Learning site.

-Current status: 2 modules developed and are being reviewed.
+Current status: 1 module published, 2 modules developed and are being reviewed.

 In response to clinician’s requests for post-event recordings of presentations and to improve access for clinicians to access Free Online Access Medical-education (FOAM), ITIM provides live streaming and recordings of trauma evenings, readily available in high definition on desktop computers, smart televisions, tablet computers and smart phones through the ITIM events webpage.

 Current status: Business as usual - ongoing for all future events.

 Injury prevention programs

 ITIM partners with multiple injury prevention programs including: